 College courses are free to all, whether you have or might use our services, care or support someone who has health needs, work within our services, or are a member of the public interested in health and wellbeing.

 All courses are produced and delivered in training partnerships with one trainer having personal experience and one having professional knowledge, both relating to the subject area.

 All courses have a shared learning focus, aimed at enhancing health and wellbeing and are delivered in local community.
-For more information please visit the Recovery College pages.
+For more information, please visit the Recovery College page.

 Research evidence, national guidelines and service user preference all strongly support providing psychological services: